yizhang82/yizhang82.github.io/_posts/2018-04-02-go-and-async-await.md

 ```

 This is commonly known as "callback hell".
 The code is less disjointed than the event version (they are grouped together, after all), but the nesting makes it pretty awkward.
+This is most often seen in JavaScript code, but other languages/framework can got into this situation as well (`boost.asio`, for example).

 ## async / await